Italian war crimes: Other repressive anti-Partisan measures

 On their own, or with their Nazi allies, the occupying Italian army undertook many armed actions, including brutal offensives intended to wipe out Partisan resistance.
-This included Case White in Bosnia, in which German, Italian and allied collaborative militia forces killed 12,000 Partisans, plus 3,370 civilians, while sending 1,722 civilians to concentration camps.
-During the Case Black offensive, German, Italian and allied troops killed 7,000 Partisans (two-thirds of the total 22,000 Partisan force were killed or wounded), and executed 2,537 civilians.
+This included Operation Weiss in Bosnia, in which German, Italian and allied collaborative militia forces killed 12,000 Partisans, plus 3,370 civilians, while sending 1,722 civilians to concentration camps.
+During the Operation Schwarz offensive, German, Italian and allied troops killed 7,000 Partisans (two-thirds of the total 22,000 Partisan force were killed or wounded), and executed 2,537 civilians.